 Moz found 75% of posts get zero backlinks and fewer than 39 shares.

 People are in a state of content shock.
 They are overwhelmed by the flood of content in their inboxes and social feeds.
 Content is exploding but their appetite for content consumption is limited.
 Measuring content quality is an essential factor in recent times.
-Also, writing engaging content may provide great content ROI for content marketers.
+Also, writing engaging content may provide great content ROI for content marketers to achieve their B2B content marketing objectives.

 In fact, that appetite is dwindling.
 With repeated exposure to sub-standard content, people have become more discerning.
 They are not willing to spend a minute on content that doesn’t give value.

-In this post, I’ll share what I’ve learned about creating engaging content.
+In this post, I’ll share what I’ve learned about creating an engaging blog.

 I can’t promise that I’ll help you perfect your writing craft.
-However, I can help you write content that catches and retains attention, gets shares and subscribes, and converts your casual readers into loyal fans.
+However, I can help you write content that catches and retains attention, gets shares, build quality links and subscribes, and converts your casual readers into loyal fans.

 Let’s dive in.